axelerant/engg-handbook/content/docs/how-we-work/drupal/coding.md

 - We follow [Drupal Coding Standards](https://www.drupal.org/docs/develop/standards), which include PHP, CSS, JavaScript, Twig, YAML, and more.

-- We ensure [Code Quality with DCQ](https://www.drupal.org/project/dcq) which includes the Coder module to ensure code meets Drupal standards.
+- We use tools like the [Drupal Quality Checker](https://github.com/axelerant/drupal-quality-checker) to ensure that our code meets Drupal standards.

 - We use namespaces so that we avoid namespace collisions.